iSOLveIT/protege_owl/_sources/index.rst.txt

    :class: suggest

-   As with any file you work on it is a good idea to save your work at regular intervals so that if something goes wrong you don’t lose your work.
+   As with any file you work on it is a good idea to save your work at regular intervals so that if something goes wrong you don't lose your work.
 At certain points in the tutorial where saving is especially important the tutorial will prompt you to do so but it is a good idea to save your work often, not just when prompted.